H-deep/Trans-SVSR/README.md

 This repository contains the implementation of **Trans-SVSR**, a **CVPR-published stereo video super-resolution framework** that reconstructs temporally consistent high-resolution frames from stereo video pairs.

-Unlike traditional academic prototypes, this version is **refactored for edge and industrial applications**, enabling real-time deployment on embedded GPUs and vision hardware.

 ### 🔹 Key Features
 - 🧠 **CVPR-proven architecture** — Transformer-based stereo SR with multi-frame fusion and cross-view attention
 - ⚙️ **Edge-ready deployment** — Export to **ONNX** and **TensorRT (FP16/INT8)** for Jetson and RTX devices